-- A. In 2024, each Member is eligible to receive up to \$9,000,000 in subsidy.
-Any funding received in the homeownership set-aside program, Welcome Home, will not count against this limit; - B. The AHP subsidy requested for a project may not exceed \$56,000 per AHP-eligible unit, \$17,000 per unit for owner-occupied rehab projects, or \$17,000 per bed for shelter or group home projects; and - C. The AHP subsidy requested may not exceed: - 1. \$1,500,000 per project; and - 2.
-For projects that received an AHP award in a previous year's offering, AHP subsidy requested in the current offering may not be more than 10 percent higher than the previous AHP award; and - 3.
+- A. In 2025, each Member is eligible to receive up to \$10,000,000 in subsidy.
+Any funding received in the homeownership set-aside program, Welcome Home, will not count against this limit; - B. The AHP subsidy requested for a project may not exceed \$58,000 per AHP-eligible unit, \$18,000 per unit for owner-occupied rehab projects, or \$18,000 per bed for shelter or group home projects; and - C. The AHP subsidy requested may not exceed: - 1. \$1,500,000 per project; and - 2.
+For projects that received an AHP award in a previous year's offering but have not received a disbursement nor have completed their "Retention period," AHP subsidy requested in the current offering may not be more than 10 percent higher than the previous AHP award; and - 3.
 For rental projects, the AHP subsidy may not exceed 75 percent of the project's total residential costs.